faizola/Research-Python/README.md

-# Research-Python
+# Research-Methods-for-Data-Science-with-Python
-Research Methods Using Python
+Research Methods for Data Science with Python